The Great Commandment: Loving God (Part 1 of 3)

 In the Gospel of John, Jesus twice said, “If you love me, keep my commandments.”
 (John 14:15; 15:10.

 Have you ever heard someone say, “Lyn is a gossip, but she loves the Lord,” or “David is really judgmental, but he really loves God”?
 Well, that’s just not true!
 Jesus said that the test of our love for Him is our obedience to Him.
 It pleases Him when we obey Him, and it grieves Him when we don’t.

 Are you disobeying God in some area of your life?
 Is there some area in which you have refused to surrender to the lordship of Christ?
 You can sing “Oh How I Love Jesus” all you want, but if you’re disobedient to Christ, your actions belie your words.

 A missionary was trying to win a man in China to the Lord.
 He used a neighbor of his as an example of a Christian.
-The Chinese man said, “Then I no want to be Christian.”
+The Chinese quickly reacted, saying, “Then I no want to be Christian.”
 Startled, the missionary asked “Why?”
-He said, “My neighbor—his walkie no matchy his talkie.”
+He said, “My neighbor—his walky no matchy his talkie.”

 Make sure your walk matches your talk!
 Show God you love Him in the tangible way of obeying and following Him!

-In my next two blogposts, I want to look at the all-inclusive nature of Jesus’ command to love God, and in a third blogpost, I will examine the second part of the commandment, to love our neighbor as ourselves.
+In my next next blogpost, I want to look at the all-inclusive nature of Jesus’ command to love God, and in the blogpost following that, I will examine the second part of the commandment, to love our neighbor as ourselves.